 - A monograph of Sumatran Begonia (M. Hughes, D. Girmansyah (Bogor))

-- Biogeography and systematics of Sulawesi Begonia (D. Thomas, M. Hughes, J. Richardson)
+- Biogeography of neotropical Begonia (P. Moonlight, M. Hughes, J. Richardson)

 Hughes, M., Girmansyah, D., Ardi, W.H. & Nurainas.
 (2009).
 Seven new species of Begonia from Sumatra.
 Gardens' Bulletin Singapore, 61: 29-44.